MUN1Z/MUN1Z/README.md

 ### Hi there, I'm Felipe Muniz! 👋

 I am an open source developer proficient in C#/C++ and Lua.
-Through my career I've created some game engines, games, websites, mobile applications and development tools.
+Through my career I've created some games, websites, mobile applications, embedded applications, desktop applications and development tools.
 Today I am mostly focusing on developing KingNetwork socket library, things around it and some other private game projects using that.

 KingNetwork: